Carleton House – Year 3 Instrumental Music Lessons

 The aptitude of each child for particular instruments

 Please note that it is impossible for every child to move forward with lessons in their first choice instrument.
 For example: Percussion is a very popular choice among children.
 Due to there only being one drum kit in school, and one teacher within the allotted time, we unfortunately cannot satisfy all requests.
 There are are also space and logistical considerations that can affect final instrument choices.
 The professional judgement of our teachers will be the primary consideration in this instance.

 Lessons, Orchestra & Examinations

 Lessons are generally delivered in small groups (usually 2 children) and on occasion, one to one.
 Lessons last for 30 minutes.
 There are a whole range of logistical / staffing & resource considerations when delivering lessons to 23 children within a one hour period and compromises have to be made to ensure successful delivery.
-There are also important procedures in place to ensure that lessons are delivered in a COVID secure manner.

 There is an Orchestra in school that meets on Wednesdays after school for children in Year 5 & 6.
 Children are invited to Orchestra when their teachers feel that they are ready to participate in a group music making environment.